eProsima/Integration-Service-docs/docs/xml-config-file.rst

 In the following example, we define a connector whose subscriber receives data from Fast-RTPS and its writer writes that data to a text file.
-Also, there is defined a function of A :ref:`transformation libraries` that adds the timestamp before the data is written.
+Also, there is defined a function of a :ref:`Transformation Library` that adds the timestamp before the data is written.

 .. code-block:: xml